The Wrong Side of Heaven and the Righteous Side of Hell, Volume 1

-The Wrong Side of Heaven and the Righteous Side of Hell, Volume 1 is the fourth studio album by American heavy metal band Five Finger Death Punch and the first of two albums released by the band in 2013.
+The Wrong Side of Heaven and the Righteous Side of Hell, Volume 1 (also known as The Wrong Side of Heaven and the Righteous Side of Hell or simply The Wrong Side of Heaven) is the fourth studio album by American heavy metal band Five Finger Death Punch and the first of two albums released by the band in 2013.
 It was released on July 30, 2013, through Prospect Park.
 Pre-orders for the album started on iTunes on June 18, 2013.
 The album debuted in the United States Billboard 200 charts at No. 2, their highest chart position in that country, with 113,000 copies sold.
 Volume 2 and Got Your Six would eventually tie this chart record.
 The album has been certified platinum by the Recording Industry Association of America (RIAA) for sales of at least 1,000,000 copies.
 The album was entirely produced by Kevin Churko and Five Finger Death Punch.

 Background

 On February 15, 2013, Five Finger Death Punch announced that they were working on their fourth album.
 On March 18, the band posted a promotional video for an upcoming tour with a new song titled "Here to Die".
 The song would end up appearing on The Wrong Side of Heaven and the Righteous Side of Hell, Volume 2 as the first track.

 On May 1, 2013, the band announced that they would be releasing two studio albums in the year, with The Wrong Side of Heaven and the Righteous Side of Hell, Volume 1 being released on July 30, and Volume 2 following later in the year.
 Guitarist Zoltan Bathory said of the band's decision to release two albums: "We came off the road after a couple of great years of touring and were really amped up to write the 4th record.
 Everybody was in the right headspace and the band tighter than ever so it was a perfect storm.
 We jumped in head first and found ourselves 12–13 songs deep fairly quick but were still coming up with better and better material so we looked at each other and said... okay why stop there?... let’s keep going.
 Once we passed the 24th song we knew we’re going to have to do a double album.
 We had this massive amount of music that’s very dear to us, possibly the best material this band has ever created.
 At that point there was no way to decide which songs to leave off the album.
 So we made the decision to release them all."

-Unlike the sequel to the album, Volume 1 features multiple guest appearances, including the aforementioned Rob Halford and Tech N9ne, along with Maria Brink.
+Unlike the sequel to the album, Volume 1 features multiple guest appearances, including Rob Halford, Tech N9ne, and Maria Brink.
 The deluxe version includes Max Cavalera and Jamey Jasta in addition to those already mentioned.